What Is Microsoft Lists?

 Integration with Power Automate

 Microsoft Lists integrates with the Power Platform, including customized Power Apps list forms and Power Automate workflows.
 What does this mean in practice?
-You can set some scenarios such as sending customized emails to team members when a new file is added, requesting manager approval, or obtaining signatures for selected files.
+You can automate actions such as sending customized emails to team members when a new file is added, requesting manager approval, or obtaining signatures for selected files.
 Thanks to this robust tool, you can automate many processes in your organization.

 What Is Microsoft Lists Used For?

-With a wealth of user-friendly templates and endless customization options, Microsoft Lists can be used to plan and monitor any project or process.
+Using Microsoft Lists, you can easily plan and monitor any project with handy templates and lots of customization options.
 Below we look at the most common use cases for the Microsoft 365 Lists app.

 If you wish to track the progress of a project but don’t want to invest in an expensive and sophisticated tool, the Lists app can help you.
 Manage your workflow by assigning tasks and setting deadlines, receive notifications when each of them is marked as “done” or “issue,” and see the entire project timeline with the calendar view option.